How to build a wall mounted coat rack with a storage shelf for mail and phones plus a place to hang coat, hats and keys.

 - 1 ¾" brads

 - ¾ x 2 ½" pine

 - 2 pieces @ ¾ x 3 ½ x 14

 - 4 pieces @ ¾ x 3 ½ x 13 ½

 - 1 piece @ ¾ x 2 ½ x 15" long

 - 1 piece @ ¾ x 1 ½ x 15" long

 This really is a super simple project to tackle and it allowed me to have the exact look I wanted, in just the right size for my space.

-With the measurements all worked out, I quickly cut the wood on my chop saw.
+With the measurements all worked out, I quickly cut the wood on my miter saw.